Chapter 1: My Career Gone

 The specific functions required for a given processing element of a particular exchange were then entered into the Generic Linker/Editor which then used this information to select only those object files required for the processing element [TCE, ACE, etc] concerned.

-I spent 4 months in 1981 writing the description and user guide for the Generic Linker/Editor, which included several trips to ITT's International Telecommunications Center [ITC] in Brussels and one trip to their Advanced Technology Centre [ATC] in Shelton Connecticut.
+I also spent 4 months in 1981 writing the description and user guide for the associated Generic Linker/Editor.
+This involved several trips to ITT's International Telecommunications Center [ITC] in Brussels and one trip to their Advanced Technology Centre [ATC] in Shelton Connecticut.

 In March 1982 I spent a whole month writing a market-educating brochure directed at third-world governments and administrations covering political, financial, technological, demographic, topological, geographical and geological considerations for establishing a communications network in remote areas to pave the way for their future economic development.